hariharasudhan-29507/FIGMA/README.md

 | **Hariharasudhan A** | UI/UX Designer & Developer | [sudanayyappan_bcs28@mepcoeng.ac.in](mailto:sudanayyappan_bcs28@mepcoeng.ac.in) |

 ## Project Access
-For an interactive view, use the Figma link below or navigate to specific project directories.
+navigate to specific project directories.

 ---
 *Maintained by Hariharasudhan A.*